 For example, appearance.
 They are repeatedly exposed to images of impossible bodies.
 Note evidence—-a process called retouching applied to human Jennifer Anniston and to humans Twiggy and Keira Knightley.
 As a result, five year old females judge their bodies harshly.
 By what humans call adolescence, 92 percent of females are unhappy with their bodily appearance.

-Even though young humans are perfectly suited to learn in ways matched to their abilities and interests, even though humanity has evolved throughout time by learning directly from wisdom-bearers in their own fields, these youth are put in institutions called schools.
+Even though young humans are perfectly suited to learn in ways matched to their abilities and interests without coercion, even though humanity has evolved throughout time by learning directly from wisdom-bearers in their own fields, these youth are put in institutions called schools.
 There each young human is judged by pre-determined standards.
 A large percentage don’t measure up.

-It has been determined that the primary need of young humans is for self-expression, reasonably consistent rules, and what on Earth is called love.
+It has been determined that the primary need of young humans is for self-expression, reasonably consistent guidance, and what on Earth is called love.

 It is beyond the scope of this field report to discuss all the factors impeding humans from providing this in full measure but this observer notes that the ongoing progress of humanity is due in large part to the overwhelming ability of human families to overcome limitations noted in this report through kindness, laughter and true affection.
 These behaviors observed every moment, shared freely.
 This seems to be the essence of this species, so the report overall views humanity’s progress as positive.